rmello4d/TheSustainableDeveloper/understanding_the_beast.md

 At this point of the chapter, If you are a developer and I did not pass your bullshiting test, you are already getting another book.

 Developers build muscle mass in the brain for logical processing.
 They can step over pain, stress and hold a considerable amount of information at same time.

-Did I mention they eat opposite ideas for breakfast ?
+They eat opposite ideas for breakfast.

 They are mental beasts, often with a geek sweetness and fragile face.